FilipRosa/FilipRosa/README.md

 ![Header](./images/github-header.png)

 <div align="center">
   From September 1, 2024, I started a new stage of my life - studying computer science at a university!
-I love and strive to learn cybersecurity and also programming.
+I am interested in cybersecurity, data analysis and computer networks.
 </div>

 <p align="center">